The Fall Guy (2024 film): Music

 The Fall Guys score was composed by Dominic Lewis.
 The film incorporates songs by AC/DC, Taylor Swift, Kiss, the Darkness, Phil Collins, Jan Hammer, and Blake Shelton's cover of "Unknown Stuntman", an updating of the theme song of the series that was originally performed by Lee Majors.
 Yungblud covered the Kiss song “I Was Made for Lovin' You”.
 The score also samples sound effects from The Six Million Dollar Man.

 Post-production

-Editor Elísabet Ronaldsdóttir was on set during production, returning to Los Angeles for post-production.
-The sound was conducted by Frankie Montano, Jon Taylor, and the team at Universal StudioPost.
+Editor Elísabet Ronaldsdóttir was on set during production, returned to Los Angeles for post-production.
+The sound was designed by Frankie Montano, Jon Taylor, and the team at Universal StudioPost.
 Visual effects studios Rising Sun Pictures, Framestore, Cinesite, Crafty Apes, Opsis and Day for Nite were involved.
 The bulk of VFX work was in the creation of Metalstorm, wire, and safety removal and cleanup.
 The digital intermediate process was led by colorist Dave Hussey at Company 3.